zewt/zDsonImport/README.md

 work on it.
 [DazToMaya](https://www.DAZ3D.com/daz-to-maya) (untested) might be better maintained and supported.
 This is only tested with Maya 2018.

+This requires the [zMayaTools](https://github.com/zewt/zMayaTools) plugin for zRigHandle and zOBBTransform.

 Introduction
 ------------